losandes/supposed/README.md

 // prints server is listening on 42001
 ```

-## Measuring Latency and Performance
+## Measure Latency and Performance
 Supposed measures the the duration for each of: `given`, `when`, `then`.
 In NodeJS, it uses `process.hrtime`, and in the browser it uses `performance.now`, both of which are reported to be accurate to the microsecond.

 While supposed avoids including it's own operations in the measurements, it does nothing to isolate the measurements from event loop effects, such as other operations running concurrently in the same process.
 Because of this, the performance measurements should only be used for subjective analysis (i.e. approximate comparison, etc.) unless you are running only one test.